Become a Creator today!Start creating today - Share your story with the world!

 Speaker

 Yeah, it's whether they protect those firms and protect the jobs.
 That's the most important thing really.
-And if one of these firms now go under and it's actually part of a foreign owned conglomerate, do the government help?
-I mean, they they've kind of taken the stance now not to really bail out these companies anyway, but you would expect them to be a bit more resilient being part of a huge organization.
+And if one of these firms now go under and it's actually part of a foreign-owned conglomerate, do the government help?
+I mean, they've they've kind of taken a stance now not to really bail out these companies anyway, but you would expect them to be a bit more resilient being part of a huge organization.

 Speaker

-um if they have bad years and bad contracts.
-So I think that's a good thing.
-And if they can grow their businesses, you take the jobs and everyone being able to work on these schemes over like profit staying on our shores or have a sort of um name that as.
+if they have bad years and bad contracts.
+So I think that's a good thing. um And if they can grow their businesses, you take the jobs and everyone being able to work on these schemes over like profit staying on our shores or however people want to sort of um name that as.
 So yeah, I think it's a good thing.
-It's yeah's it's stability and longevity, I guess.
+It's yeahs it's stability and longevity, I guess.

 00:33:04